 How are substitutes selected?

 Once we receive an application, the human resources division reviews the application to ensure the basic qualifications are met.
 We also conduct reference checks and verify the applicant’s employment history.

-Applicants are then interviewed by at least one principal and by the human resources manager or the substitute coordinator.
+Applicants are then interviewed by at least one principal and by the human resources director or the substitute coordinator.
 Approved candidates are then placed on our substitute call list after participating in training and orientation sessions.